greymatter-io/flux-covidapihub/README.md

 ## Running Locally with K3D

 Run `make k3d` in order to start up a four-worker [k3d](https://github.com/rancher/k3d) cluster locally on port 30000.
+It will apply the various yamls and create secrets for local development.
+Part of the secret creation includes using [acert](https://github.com/deciphernow/acert) so that needs to be installed before running the script.